-- 1. Power down the server system and unplug all peripheral devices and the AC power cable. - 2.
+- 1. Power down the server system and unplug all peripheral devices and the AC power cable or the DC mains. - 2.
 Remove the chassis cover.
 For instructions, see "Removing the Chassis Cover." - 3.
 Remove the processor air duct that covers the processor.
 For instructions, see "Removing the Processor Air Duct." - 4.
 Loosen the four captive screws on the corners of the heat sink.

-Figure 16.
+Figure 17.
 Removing Heat Sink